Pok9thai/-/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 `X-GitHub-Delivery`| A [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier) to identify the delivery.{% ifversion ghes or ghae %}
 `X-GitHub-Enterprise-Version` | The version of the {% data variables.product.prodname_ghe_server %} instance that sent the HTTP POST payload.
 `X-GitHub-Enterprise-Host` | The hostname of the {% data variables.product.prodname_ghe_server %} instance that sent the HTTP POST payload.{% endif %}{% ifversion not ghae %}
 `X-Hub-Signature`| This header is sent if the webhook is configured with a [`secret`](/rest/reference/repos#create-hook-config-params).
-This is the HMAC hex digest of the request body, and is generated using the SHA-1 hash function and the `secret` as the HMAC `key`.{% ifversion fpt or ghes or ghec %} `X-Hub-Signature` is provided for compatibility with existing integrations, and we recommend that you use the more secure `X-Hub-Signature-256` instead.{% endif %}{% endif %}
+This is the HMAC hex digest of the request body, and is generated using the SHA-1 hash function and the `secret` as the HMAC `key`.{% ifversion fpt or ghes > 2.22 %} `X-Hub-Signature` is provided for compatibility with existing integrations, and we recommend that you use the more secure `X-Hub-Signature-256` instead.{% endif %}{% endif %}{% ifversion fpt or ghes > 2.22 or ghae %}
 `X-Hub-Signature-256`| This header is sent if the webhook is configured with a [`secret`](/rest/reference/repos#create-hook-config-params).
-This is the HMAC hex digest of the request body, and is generated using the SHA-256 hash function and the `secret` as the HMAC `key`.
+This is the HMAC hex digest of the request body, and is generated using the SHA-256 hash function and the `secret` as the HMAC `key`.{% endif %}

 Also, the `User-Agent` for the requests will have the prefix `GitHub-Hookshot/`.